Terii414/Projects/README.md

 <!-- endhide -->

-Clone this repository ([how to clone](https://4geeks.com/how-to/github-clone-repository)) in your [debian virtual machine](https://4geeks.com/docs/start/cybersecurity-virtual-machines#debian-virtual-machine) and follow the steps below:
+Clone this repository ([how to clone](https://4geeks.com/how-to/github-clone-repository)) inside the same [debian virtual machine](https://4geeks.com/docs/start/cybersecurity-virtual-machines#debian-virtual-machine) we have been working during the previous exercises and follow the steps below:

 1. Install LearnPack, the package manager for learning tutorials and the node compiler plugin for learnpack, make sure you also have node.js 14: